vscode-abl/vscode-abl/README.md

 * Code completion

 ## Requirements
-This extension requires:
-* At least one OpenEdge installation, with a developer license.
+This extension requires at least one OpenEdge installation, with a developer license.
 The extension is currently tested with 11.7, 12.2 and 12.8.
 It may or may not work with older versions.
-* Java Virtual Machine version 11 or 17: the language server is written in Java.
-It is started directly with `java` or with `$JAVA_HOME/bin/java` if the `JAVA_HOME` environment variable is set.
-It is possible to force the java executable with configuration setting `abl.langServerJavaExecutable`.

 ## Global Configuration
 OpenEdge runtimes have to be declared in VSCode configuration file.
 Open settings `(Ctrl + comma)` -> Extensions -> ABL Configuration -> Runtimes, or modify `settings.json`: